 This information helps architects understand ways buildings might be running inefficiently or making occupants uncomfortable.
 When every electron needs to be conserved, robust post-occupancy studies are the only way to determine which rooms are warmer (or cooler) than they need to be and how natural light shifts throughout the day.

-Beyond the PODD, LMN’s research has yielded valuable lessons for architects who can expand their business by managing a building’s functions after the ribbon-cutting.
-Here are four ways architects can keep getting invited back to help clients throughout a building’s lifecycle.
+Beyond the PODD, LMN’s research has yielded valuable lessons for architects who can expand their business by managing a building’s functions after the ribbon cutting.
+Here are four ways architects can keep getting invited back to help clients throughout a building’s lifecycle post-construction.

 Gathering extensive post-occupancy data is a relatively new frontier—one that may radically expand the scope of an architect’s practice.
 Few existing devices integrate multiple sensor types for permanent monitoring of buildings, so creating your own toolset, like the PODD, is sometimes necessary.